 Change it today.

 Take a few minutes to change your © notices today.
 Start with your website and blog, if you’re using footers – as many of us do – make sure they get changed.
-Also don’t forget to change the metadata settings in Bridge or any software your using to tag images.
-If you’re using a watermark on the images you post online (read here why you should), don’t forget to change the notice in your water marking app as well.
+Also, don’t forget to change the metadata settings in Bridge or any software you’re using to tag images.
+If you’re using a watermark on the images you post online (read here why you should), don’t forget to change the notice in your watermarking app as well.
 Most importantly you need to change the metadata inside your camera to show the new year in your change copyright info.